-Your children also include unmarried children under age 19 (or under age 23 if a full-time student), for whom you are required to provide health care coverage under a Qualified Medical Child Support Order (QMCSO), regardless of where the children reside.
+Your children also include children for whom you are required to provide health care coverage under a Qualified Medical Child Support Order (QMCSO).
 A QMCSO is any judgment, decree, or order issued by a court requiring you to provide child support or health care coverage for a child.